 a.
 What is Ashlar?

 b.
-There are three very famous places in the world where DRY ashlar construction is an important feature, can you name them all?
+There are some very famous places in the world where DRY ashlar construction is an important feature, can you name three of them?

 Virtual Reward - 2017/2018

 This Virtual Cache is part of a limited release of Virtuals created between August 24, 2017 and August 24, 2018.
 Only 4,000 cache owners were given the opportunity to hide a Virtual Cache.
 Learn more about Virtual Rewards on the Geocaching Blog.

 Picture: By Richard Croft, CC BY-SA 2.0, https://commons.wikimedia.org/w/index.php?curid=9288831